-The Code of Obligations (CO) also entered into force in 1912.
-It is the fifth Part of the CC, comprising Swiss contract law and corporate law.
+The Code of Obligations (CO) also entered into force in 1912 and exists in German, French, Italian, Romansh, and English.
+It is the fifth part of the CC, comprising Swiss contract law and corporate law.
 The CC and CO together regulate practically the entire substantive private law of Switzerland.
 The CO is divided into five divisions:

-- Division I: General Provisions, which contains provisions applicable to all specific types of legal relationships regulated by the CO; - Division II: Types of Contractual Relationship, which regulates the specific types of contractual relationships such as sales, lease, employment, contracts for works, services, and similar relationships;
+- Division I: General Provisions, containing provisions applicable to all types of legal relationships regulated by the CO; - Division II: Types of Contractual Relationship, regulating specific types of contractual relationships such as sales, leases, loans, employment contracts, contracts for work and services, agency and similar relationships; - Division III: Commercial Enterprises and Cooperatives, governing the various types of corporations under Swiss law;